-Batting Average on Balls In Play Calculator
+Batting Average on Balls In Play (BABIP) Calculator

 Batting Average on Balls In Play (BABIP) measures how often a ball in play goes for a hit.
 A ball is "in play" when the plate appearance ends in something other than a strikeout, walk, hit batter, catcher's interference, sacrifice bunt, or home run.